Everyday is Wednesday Virgin Guide

 - Your mom thinks you’re special.

 What to expect at your first trail

 When you show up, ask somewhere where sign-in is.
 This is a common question for new and old alike.
 If there are two lines, join the line for “unnamed hashers” or “Justs.”
 As this is your first time, let the person checking you in know that you are a virgin and present them with your cash (we do not accept coins) and ID and tell them who made you come (to the hash).
-We usually take credit cards as well.
+We usually take credit cards as well, and don’t always have change for large bills.
 You must be over 21 to participate.
-Trail costs $6.
+Trail costs $10.87 ($10 with a cash discount).
 This helps us defray the costs of buying flour, chalk, beverages, snacks, bag transportation, etc.